 No, no, no.

-I got the letter you sent to Carl’s Cows from 1788.
+I received the letter you sent to Carl’s Cows from 1788.
+Writing Hold for Recipient on the envelope worked.
 I hope you get this one, because it's the last I will send.
 Don't write to me again.
 Please don't.
 Stay where you are.

 I wish I had told you not to try.
 I never imagined you would duplicate my experience and travel in time.
 Throw your Spring Drive watch in the East River.